volodymyrhudyma/blog/content/blog/mean-median-mode-and-range-in-javascript.md

 Mode for the following array: **\[2, 4, 6, 2, 2, 4, 4, 6, 6]** is also **2**.

+The algorithm is the following:

+* Iterate through the array and add each number to the JavaScript Object if it is not yet there
+* If the number is already added, increment count of its key
+* Check if stored highest mode (**count**) is smaller than the processed number:

+  * If smaller, then the **count** variable is changed to whatever the key for the current element is, and the **max** value changed to the current element
+  * If greater then do nothing
+* After the iteration is finished, **max** will store a number and **count** - frequency, so we return **max**

 ```javascript
 const mode = arr => {
   const mode = {};